imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Stay fit.md

 Link to [Following the sunnah](docs/sidebar1/Initiatives/worship/Following%20the%20sunnah.md)

-Some things to consider : strength training, cardio, stretching, and balancing
+Some things to consider: strength training, cardio, stretching, and balancing